PhotoboothProject/photobooth/docs/faq/index.md

 reboot
 ```

 Once done you need to adjust the configuration.
-Open the admin panel in your browser [localhost/admin](http://localhost/admin) and make the following changes:
+Open the admin panel in your browser [localhost/admin](http://localhost/admin) (or [localhost/photobooth/admin](http://localhost/photobooth/admin)) and
+make the following changes:

 **"Take picture command on Pi OS based on bookworm":**